mpaskevi/phd/pages/01.blog/git-grav-nerdery/item.md

 If you look carefully, you can find the actual content in there.

-Next, I converted the file from Werd to markdown using [this handy little app](http://word-to-markdown.herokuapp.com/).Here is the exact same document styled in Markdown.
+Next, I converted the file from Werd to markdown using [this handy little app](http://word-to-markdown.herokuapp.com/).
+Here is the exact same document styled in Markdown.

 ---